alexisio/rs-api/docs/boss/araxxor.md

-# Global
+# Araxxor

+Module containing Araxxor functions

 * * *

-### getRotation(onDate)
+### Araxxor.getRotation(onDate)

-Returns araxxor's current and upcoming rotations or araxxor's rotation on a lookup date
+Returns araxxor's current and upcoming rotations or araxxor's rotation on a lookup date (available for `rs`)

 **Parameters**